Skip to main content

 Analyst Summary

-Both Netskope and Socure compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+The AI Security sector features both Netskope and Socure as key players.
 Netskope is a cloud-native security platform founded in 2012 that protects organizations against data exfiltration and cyber threats across cloud applications and web services.
 Socure builds an AI-powered digital identity verification and fraud prevention platform used by financial institutions, fintechs, and government agencies to verify the identity of new customers and flag fraudulent account openings in real time.

 Metrics Comparison